 1. Enhanced Participant Well-being

-Participants often face unique challenges that can lead to behavioral crisis.
+Participants often face unique challenges that can lead to behavioural crisis.
 Properly trained staff can recognise early signs of distress and intervene in ways that prioritise safety and dignity.
 This minimises the risk of escalation while fostering trust between participants and caregivers.

 2. Improved Staff Confidence